ponylang/pony-tutorial/expressions/object-literals.md

 end
 ```

 Ok, that's pretty trivial.
-Let's extend it so that it explicitly provides an interface, so that the compiler will make sure the anonymous type fulfills that interface.
+Let's extend it so that it explicitly provides an interface so that the compiler will make sure the anonymous type fulfills that interface.
 You can use the same notation to provide traits as well.

 ```pony
 object is Hashable